-The four main ways to increase our immune system functionality are eating a healthy and nutritious diet, getting enough rest, exercising, and participating in activities that keep our stress levels low—in other words, practicing self-care!
+There are four main ways to keep your immune system naturally functioning well.
+They are as follows: eating a healthy and nutritious diet, getting enough rest, exercising, and participating in activities that keep our stress levels low—in other words, practicing self-care!

 We need to eat a diet full of fruits and vegetables, where we hydrate and honor our hunger cues.
 We eat when we are hungry and stop when we are full.
 Our meals should be exciting and appealing full of colorful ingredients across the food groups.
 Ideally, you should aim for 6-8 cups of water a day to keep you hydrated.
 Flavored seltzer or non-caffeinated herbal teas are a fun way to mix up your water intake, but drink these in addition to plain water and not exclusively.
 Also, consider limiting your alcohol intake and avoiding tobacco products.

 People have asked my opinion on the use of vitamins and supplements.
 This is a whole other blog post to cover, but there is substantial research to support that as we get older, our bodies might not naturally produce the nutrients we need as part of a healthy lifestyle.
 For example, if a medical professional tells you that your body is not producing enough zinc, it would be time to introduce that into your system as part of a change in diet or an added supplement.